johndimm/WhatLooksGood/README.md

 # WhatLooksGood
 John Dimm

 Browse dishes and restaurants from the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge).
-The model is created using only caption text, not the actual photographs.
-It identifies objects from the co-occurrence of phrases in caption text.
-It builds two recommender systems on the binary relation between restaurants and their dishes.
+The data for the interface appears to have been curated by humans, or produced by very accurate computer vision object recognition, but no humans or neural nets were employed.
+The model was created using only user photo caption text.
+It identifies objects from the co-occurrence of phrases in caption text, and builds two recommender systems on the binary relation between restaurants and their dishes.

 http://www.johndimm.com/yelp_db_caption/app/